Understanding e-commerce payment methods for seamless transactions

 Dutch payment company Adyen has been an e-commerce staple since its global expansion in 2012, six years following its inception.

 As you can see, we’re dealing with something of a crowded market here.
-It’s one of those ‘good’ problems to have, but you don’t want to develop a headache when it comes to choosing the right type of electronic payment solution for you and your business.
+It’s one of those ‘good’ problems to have, but you don’t want to develop a headache when it comes to choosing the right type of electronic payment system for you and your e-commerce business.

 Consider the following key areas when weighing up the pros and cons:

 How much business are you doing on a daily, weekly, and monthly basis?
 The numbers should be your priority baseline here.
-Some of the above options are considerably more suitable to a vast, frequently busy outlet than a smaller-sized and staffed one.
-Audit your operation, and scale accordingly.
+Some of the above options are considerably more suitable for a vast, frequently busy outlet than a smaller one.
+Audit your operation and scale accordingly.

 Fees

-Compare and contrast transaction fees across the board, while also keeping an eye on other potential tariffs like set-up costs, maintenance fees, and carefully hidden charges.
+Compare and contrast transaction fees across the board while also keeping an eye on other potential tariffs, set-up costs, maintenance fees, and carefully hidden charges.

 No point in signing up to a platform if it’s not possible to smoothly integrate it with your own, right?
 See if there’s the option to make a test account and get some practice in before committing to a relationship.
 Think of the overall user experience and how vital it is to be efficient and fast.
 Also, be especially mindful of how it all runs on mobile devices.

-In payment, online or offline, trust and security is everything.
+In payment, online or offline, trust and security are everything.

-So, let’s completely avoid that latter scenario through the following steps:
+So, let’s completely avoid that latter scenario by ensuring your e-commerce payment system has the following features:

 Encryption